Torche (band)

-Torche was an American heavy metal band from Miami, Florida.
-The group formed in 2004 and has released five full-length studio albums, four EPs, two split albums, and three singles.
-They released their fifth and final full-length studio album, Admission, on July 12, 2019.
+Torche is an American stoner metal/sludge metal band from Miami, Florida.
+The group formed in 2004 and has released five studio albums, four EPs, two split albums, and three singles.
+They released their fifth and final studio album, Admission, in 2019.

-Biography
+History

 The group was formed in 2004 by Steve Brooks (ex-Floor), Juan Montoya (ex-Floor, ex-Cavity, ex-Ed Matus Struggle), Jonathan Nuñez and Rick Smith (who also played in the grindcore bands Shitstorm, Tyranny of Shaw, Adore Miridia, the screamo band Tunes for Bears to Dance To, and punk band Post-Teens).

 According to MTracks.com: "Their music has a unique, hard-hitting sound that provokes a wide range of emotions, and they have a large fan base throughout the world."